What are WAVs?

 If you're able to transfer out of your wheelchair into the driving seat, you may prefer to do this.
 For safety and comfort, it's always better to travel in a car seat if you can.
-There's more information here: Getting into and out of a car and Getting a wheelchair into a car.

 New WAVs can range from £13,500 to £55,000 depending on the type of vehicle you choose.
 For second-hand WAVs you can choose from a number of dealers or buy privately.

 For information on companies that make, equip or sell WAVs, see our Useful contacts, which gives names and addresses of suppliers and fitters, and details of the services they provide.